districtlines/yiiaws/README.md

 Provides a simple way to configure and use **Amazon AWS SDK PHP 2**.
 For more information regarding its services, please go to [http://docs.aws.amazon.com/aws-sdk-php-2/latest/namespace-Aws.html](http://docs.aws.amazon.com/aws-sdk-php-2/latest/namespace-Aws.html "").

+### Config file location
+The config file is located in the the protected/config directory in a file named `awsConfig.php`

 ### Before you start
 The wrapper is in **alpha** version.
 Obviously, I couldn't test all the possibilities of Amazon SDK, I have tested just a couple.
 But being just a wrapper, it should not have any issues whatsoever but those related to the SDK itself.